connectomicslab/connectomemapper3/paper/paper.md

   algorithm [@SmithSIFT2:2015] to guarantee more biologically accurate measures of fibre connectivity, or surface-based co-registration of the mean BOLD image with the anatomical MRI using FreeSurfer BBRegister are under development.
-A new pipeline dedicated to the processing of EEG data, initiated at OHBM BrainHack 2020 ([https://github.com/ohbm/hackathon2020/issues/214](https://github.com/ohbm/hackathon2020/issues/214)), is also being implemented for extension of CMP3 to multi-modal MRI/EEG brain connectivity analyses.
+It is worth noting the software is ready to accommodate other imaging modalities such as the current integration of an EEG source imaging pipeline initiated at OHBM BrainHack 2020 ([https://github.com/ohbm/hackathon2020/issues/214](https://github.com/ohbm/hackathon2020/issues/214)), which makes it an ideal to be further developed into the next generation brain connectivity mapping tools.

 CMP3 is developed with openness and transparency in mind.
 The source code for ``Connectome Mapper 3`` is hosted at